Photography and Text Art Exhibit by Danny Schweers,

 I have been making photographs since 1969.
 I am currently on the board of the Chris White Gallery, and am a photography instructor at the Delaware Art Museum and Mt.
 Cuba Center.
 I am a member of the Brandywine Photo Collective (former chair), the Texas Photographic Society (past president), and the Philadelphia Photo Arts Center.
 I have worked most of my life in publishing, including years on the staff of an underground newspaper in Austin, Texas — The Rag — and other publications; years as the owner of a Schweers Typesetting; and six months as managing editor of Image: A Journal of Art and Religion.

-This framed art is priced at $167, with 10% of the proceeds going to The Buzz.
+These framed photographs with engraved text are priced at $167 each, with 10% of the proceeds going to The Buzz.
 The vivid prints were made by Eric Russell at Colourworks in Wilmington.

 GALLERY OF IMAGES